Halftonex/npc-generator-gpt/README.md

 1. Click Install and wait for installation to complete.

 ## Usage
+1. Go to
+1. If you don't already have one, create a new account.
+1. Generate a new secret key.
+1. Open the module settings.
+1. Paste your secret key in the "Api Key" field.

 ### Generate
 After installing and enabling the module, you will find a new button on top of the Actors tab.